HamidAsiabari/sojectTaskManager/README.md

 - Cost estimate
 - Time estimate

+Usage for those who have software company:
+- Expand their business
+- Manage projects
+- Hire new developers
+-

+Usage for those who are developer:
+- Find a job
+- Hrie assistant
+- Hire developer to help them

 Main  idea in this project is you can hire developers in this platform after that